Government Efficiency and Effectiveness

 Governor’s Innovation Task Force

-Missouri’s Chief Operating Officer, Drew Erdmann, will be the project’s sponsor as the Cabinet’s coordinator for economic development policy.
-He will remain personally engaged throughout.
+Missouri’s Chief Operating Officer, Drew Erdmann, was the project’s sponsor as the Cabinet’s coordinator for economic development policy.